bxparks/AceSorting/README.md

     * If you need bigger, copy the sorting algorithm that you want and change the `uint16_t n` to a `uint32_t n`.
-    * Using a fixed `uint16_t` means that the edge case behavior of these algorithms are consistency across all platforms.
+    * Using a fixed `uint16_t` means that the edge case behavior of these algorithms are consistent across all platforms.
     * Certain implementation choices and optimizations can be made if we know that `n` cannot exceed a bounded value.
-For example, the `shellSortTokuda()` function can use a pre-generated sequence of gaps which is a reasonable size because it only needs to go up to 65535.
+        * For example, the `shellSortTokuda()` function can use a pre-generated sequence of gaps which is a reasonable size because it only needs to go up to 65535.
     * The alternative was to use the `size_t` type whose size is different on different platforms: 2 bytes on 8-bit processors, 4 bytes on 32-bit processors, and 8 bytes on 64-bit processors.
-However, I did not want to worry about edge case behavior of some of these algorithms for extremely large values of `n`.
+        * However, I did not want to worry about edge case behavior of some of these algorithms for extremely large values of `n`.
 * The behavior of the sorting algorithms with a `data` size of exactly `n = 65535` has not been validated.
-    * Some algorithms may be buggy in this edge case due to integer overflows.
+    * Some algorithms may be buggy because this edge case may trigger an integer overflow.
     * The actual maximum value of `n` may actually be `65534` for some algorithms.
 * Some of the Comb Sort algorithms have even lower limits of `n` due to integer